FooSoft/yomichan-import/README.md

 **Notice**: When converting EPWING dictionaries on Windows, it is important that the dictionary path you provide does not contain non-ASCII characters (including Japanese characters).
-This problem is due to the fact that the EPWING library used by Zero-EPWING, does not support such paths.
-Attempts to convert dictionaries stored in paths containing illegal characters will cause the conversion process to fail.
+This problem is due to the fact that the EPWING library used does not support such paths.
+Attempts to convert dictionaries stored in paths containing illegal characters may cause the conversion process to fail.